Permit Fishing

 1) You’ll arrive in Havana on a Saturday before 2:00 p.m., and a representative will drive you to the liveaboard in Zapata, a three-hour drive.

 2) You’ll arrive on Friday evening and stay at a hotel of your choice.
-In the morning, a representative will drive you to the Zapata liveaboard, a three-hour drive.
+In the morning, a representative will drive you to the Zapata liveaboard, which is a three-hour drive.
 (With this option, the ground transfer from the airport to the hotel, the hotel night in Havana, and meals/beverages in Havana are not included in the package.)

 Saturday: Travel day to the liveaboard.